-Inspirational People: TODD CRANDALL
+INspirational People: TODD CRANDALL

 Today, Crandall has been sober for 26 years.

-Running not to escape but to embrace, and help others battling addition through his non profit organization Racing for Recovery.
+Running not to escape but to embrace, and help others battling addiction through his non-profit organization Racing for Recovery.

 “No you don’t have to do an Ironman triathlon,” said Crandall.
 “But if you choose to do one of those, yes you can achieve that too.
 But Racing for Recovery is about helping people get a spiritual life, education, family and just live a productive healthy balanced holistic lifestyle.
 I one hundred percent believe that anyone and I mean anybody can stop using drugs today and never use them again.
 Period that’s a fact.”